scharfie/format_fallback/README.md

 pages but forget to add one, and there is a requisite `:html` version, Rails will now serve the `:html` version automatically.
 Someone would probably find this in testing, but it's something to be aware of.

-## Compatability

-NOTE: this is a backported version for Rails 2.3.x